 Whatcom County Networking Groups

-“Personal networking and social media involvement is not about hard selling, it’s about building trusting and mutually beneficial relationships over time.”
+“Networking is not about hard selling, it’s about building trusting and mutually beneficial relationships over time.”
 Patti Rowlson, PR Consulting

 Networking can be an important tool for small businesses and it should not be limited to simply ‘connecting’ with people on social media sites.
 Word of mouth referrals come from putting yourself out there, meeting new people and then forming business relationships.